python-elective-kea/spring2024-code-examples-from-teachings/README.md

 # Code examples and exercises from "Introduction to python at kea spring 2024"

+In this elective your editor will be "Github Codespaces".

 ## Github Codepsaces
 In order for this to work, you will need to have access to [github codespaces](https://github.com/codespaces).
 If you do not allready have that you can get it through [GitHub Student Developer Pack](https://education.github.com/pack#offers)